samboy/Jober/Doc/Wrapoptions.md

 game may, after one crosses a pole, tell the player they have crossed a pole and teleport them back to a non-flipped version of the map).

+This topological space locally resembles Euclidean (normal) space at each point: All points on the map are squares which allow movement in eight directions.

+# Other possible spaces

+It would be possible to make a semi-Uranus wrap option, where north-south wrap, but going to the east or west edge would place one elsewhere on the east/west edge; this optional would locally resemble Euclidean space at all points of the map.
+This has not been implemented.

+Likewise, a semi-sphere or semi-Uranus map where it’s not possible to go past the west or east edge (north/south with the Uranus version) could also be, but has not been, implemented.

+It’s not possible to make a semi-sphere variant where we go back to a different place on the same edge for all four edges without making the map non-Euclidean at the corners of the map.
+Since going diagonally NW at the top left is not defined, we would have to forbid a single diagonal move at this location; the same is true for the other three corners of the map.
+The map would have four special squares (one for each corner) which act differently than other locations on the map.

+# Tiling a sphere

+As it turns out, it’s not possible to tile a sphere such that each tile is locally Euclidean.
+The standard geodisk tilings would *mainly* be hexagons, but the tiling would need to have (choose one) four triangles, eight squares, or 12 pentagons.
+Other ways of simulating a sphere are possible, but remain non-Euclidean at some point; e.g. having the map on a cube has 24 squares with non-Euclidean behavior (three squares at each corner).